-Please note that the MINIMUM amount of time allocated for departmental review is 2 weeks and that the departmental review process may well take longer to finalize.
+Please note that the MINIMUM amount of time allocated for departmental review is 2 weeks and that the departmental review process may well take longer to finalise.
 Researchers are therefore encouraged to submit their proposals for departmental review well in advance of their selected FHS HREC submission date.
-(Please see 2018 FHS HREC submission and meeting dates.)
+(Please see FHS HREC submission and meeting dates.)

 Once the proposal is approved by the reviewer, the Ethics form is given to the DRC chair/deputy chair to sign off.

 Our office will then contact the researcher to advise that the proposal has received DRC approval and that they may now collect the DRC signed form from our office and submit to the FHS HREC for ethics approval.